US FDA grants authorization for BioNTech-Pfizer COVID vaccine | DW | 12.12.2020

 US Health and Human Services Secretary Alex Azar told broadcaster ABC News on Friday, ahead of the authorization, that the Trump administration was working with Pfizer on distribution and "we could be seeing people getting vaccinated Monday, Tuesday of next week."

 Azar said earlier this week the US hopes to have 20 million people inoculated by the end of the month.
-The US has already ordered 100 million doses of the vaccine, which would inoculate 50 million people, as the vaccine is given in two doses.
+The US has already ordered 100 million doses of the vaccine from Pfizer, which are to be supplied in total by next March.
+This would inoculate 50 million people, as the vaccine is given in two doses.

 The US is the worst-hit country in the world by coronavirus, with over 15,780,000 total cases and over 294,000 total deaths.
 On Friday alone, over 171,000 new infections have been reported and over 2,000 people have died, according to the Johns Hopkins University.

-In an ongoing study with nearly 44,000 test subjects, the FDA found that the vaccine was safe and more than 90% effective across different ages and physical conditions.
-The authorization for emergency use means the vaccine is still experimental, and it is still unclear how long the protection will last.
+In an ongoing BioNTech-Pfizer-study with nearly 44,000 test subjects, the vaccine was found to be safe and more than 90% effective across different ages and physical conditions.
+The FDA authorization for emergency use means the vaccine is still experimental, and it is still unclear how long the protection will last.

+The next vaccine candidate up for review by the FDA is being developed by US pharmaceutical company Moderna.

+Its late-stage trial results released on November 30 showed a 94% efficacy rate.
+An FDA expert panel is set to review Moderna's vaccine on December 17.
+European Medicines Agency (EMA) regulators are due to review the vaccine by January 12.